terraform-ibm-modules/terraform-ibm-powervs-sap/solutions/ibm-catalog/s4hana-bw4hana-standard/README.md

 # Summary
 ## Summary Outcome:
-   SAP S/4HANA or SAP BW/4HANA in Standard installation configuration to IBM PowerVS hosts'
+   SAP S/4HANA or SAP BW/4HANA in Standard installation configuration to IBM PowerVS hosts.

 ## Summary Tasks

+- Creates a new private subnet for SAP communication for entire landscape and attaches it to cloud connections(in Non PER DC).
-- Creates and configures one PowerVS instance for SAP HANA that is based on best practices.
+- Creates and configures **one** PowerVS instance for **SAP HANA** that is based on best practices.
-- Creates and configures One PowerVS instance for SAP NetWeaver that is based on best practices.
+- Creates and configures **one** PowerVS instance for **SAP NetWeaver** that is based on best practices.
-- Creates and configures one optional PowerVS instance that can be used for sharing SAP files between other system instances.
+- Creates and configures **one** optional PowerVS instance that can be used for sharing SAP files between other system instances.
 - Connects all created PowerVS instances to a proxy server that is specified by IP address or hostname.
 - Optionally connects all created PowerVS instances to an NTP server and DNS forwarder that are specified by IP address or hostname.
 - Optionally configures a shared NFS directory on all created PowerVS instances.